 The latest figures released by the Department of Social Welfare and Development (DSWD) show that the number of internally displaced persons (IDPs) has reached 68,512 families (334,304 individuals).
 They are sheltered in 83 registered evacuation centers.
-Meanwhile, those who opted to seek refuge in the homes of relatives or other places are 60,029 families (293,069 individuals).
+Meanwhile, those who opted to go to homes of relatives or other places are 60,029 families (293,069 individuals).
 IDPs have been noted in several provinces in Visayas and Mindanao.
+This preference for living with relatives can be attributed to the Moro norms, especially on the protection of their women and female children from sexual harassment.
+However, those who opted to take shelter in ECs have better chances of receiving aid from the government and international NGOs.